Builds

 Builders create or modify workspace resources, usually based on the existence and state of other resources.
 They are a powerful mechanism for enforcing the constraints of some domain.
 For example, a Java builder converts Java source files (.java files) into executable class files (.class files), a web link builder updates links to files whose name/location have changed, etc. As resources are created and modified, builders are run and the constraints are maintained.
 This transform need not be one to one.
 For example, a single .java file can produce several .class files.

-Auto-build vs. Manual Build
+Auto-build Vs. Manual Build

 There are two distinct user work modes with respect to building: relying on Auto-build, or user initiated manual building.